Frequently Asked Questions

 Why Illinois Holocaust Museum & Education Center

-Illinois Holocaust Museum is a Center of Excellence of the Jewish Foundation for the Righteous, a National Training Site for Echoes and Reflections, and an approved provider of High-Quality Professional Development through Chicago Public Schools
+Illinois Holocaust Museum is a proven leader and provider of teacher professional development trainings.
+Our world-class education team has successfully developed and facilitated hundreds of trainings, reaching thousands of educators across the country.
+As one of the nation’s premiere Holocaust and genocide education institutions, we are also honored to be recognized as a Jewish Foundation for the Righteous Center of Excellent, a National Training Site for Echoes and Reflections, and an approved provider of High-Quality Professional Development through Chicago Public Schools.

 Photo credits: Kathleen Hinkel